cluttrdev/pytrajectory/README.md

 Documentation
 =============

-Th documentation can be found at <https://pytrajectory.readthedocs.org>.
+The documentation can be found at <https://pytrajectory.readthedocs.org>.